How to sort YouTube subscriptions

 When you open a collection, you see the channels included in it at the very top.
 Here you also find the manage collection link that you can use to add or remove subscriptions from it.

 Creating collections is really easy.
-Just click on the Manage subscriptions link underneath your subscriptions on YouTube.
+Just click on the Manage link on the subscriptions page, or open the following link directly insteadl: https://www.youtube.com/feed/subscriptions.

 Here you find a "Create new collection" button at the top.
 If you have created collections before, they are listed here as well with options to edit them.